Olympiapark (Munich): Small Olympic Hall

-Smaller event facility at the Olympic Hall for up to 1,000 seated individuals, according to stage size.
+The Small Olympic Hall (Kleine Olympiahalle) was opened in 2011 as an underground facility built beneath the park's green landscape to preserve the visual integrity of the original historical structures.
+Designed by the architectural firm Auer+Weber, it has a total multifunctional capacity of up to 4,000 visitors and is directly connected to the main Olympic Hall via an underground tunnel.
+New curved concrete arches serve as the entrance path leading down to the subterranean venue.

 Aquatic Center

-This venue became an integral part of Olympic history when the US swimmer Mark Spitz won 7 gold medals there during the 1972 Munich Games.
-This amounted to a remarkable comeback for Mark Spitz, who had fallen short of the 5 gold medals expected of him at the 1968 Mexico Olympics.
-The venue also saw significant success by the young women's team of the GDR, which was later found - albeit, the matter was essentially an open secret - to be the result of an extensive doping programme.
+Architecturally, the venue shares the same historic tensile canopy roof design engineered by Behnisch & Partner and Frei Otto.
+Managed today by Stadtwerke München (SWM) as part of their M-Bäder municipal network, the venue remains open for public recreational swimming and professional training.
+It features a 50-meter competition sports pool, a dedicated diving pool with a 10-meter platform, saunas, and a fitness center.

 One notable feature of the Munich Schwimmhalle is the way in which the cobbled paths leading to the venue continue under the canopy as far as the top of the seating area, thus creating the genuine impression of walking in off the street to one's seat.
 The venue is available both to swimming teams and also to the public.